shaham-lab/NUMAP/README.md

 ## Running examples

-In order to run the model on the moon dataset, you can either run the file, or using the command-line command:<br>
+In order to run the model on the 2 Circles dataset, you can either run the file, or using the command-line command:<br>
-`python -m examples.reduce_moon`<br>
+`python tests/run_numap.py`<br>
-This will run the model on the moon dataset and plot the results.
+This will run NUMAP and UMAP on the 2 Circles dataset and plot the results.

-The same can be done for the circles dataset:<br>
-`python -m examples.reduce_circles`<br>